 “Multiply” is a better option for this image.
 It gives a striking look to this image.

 We can also get blending modes in “layer style panel.”

 For that, let me draw a new shape.
 Then give some layerstyle to it so that we can check blending modes there in “layer style panel.”
 Let me check on “outer glow” and set its parameters.
 Now you can see on top, the same list of blend modes over here, which was in blend mode menu out there in “layer panel.”

 You can choose any blend mode you want.

-One more thing is you can play with “opacity of layer” when using blend modes to get better result.
+One more thing is you can play with “opacity of layer” when using Photoshop blend tool to get a better result.

-See I’m using color burn mode. i liked this blending in photshop effect but it has over brightened the image. so I can drag down the opacity of the background layer to set the image proper. now you can see the difference.
+See I’m using color burn mode.
+I liked this blending in Photoshop effect, but it has over-brightened the image.
+So I can drag down the opacity of the background layer to set the image proper.
+Now you can see the difference.

 Now I hope you got the basic idea of how powerful feature the “blend mode” is.